 Through the passage of Public Act 99-0906, "the Agency shall no longer include the procurement of renewable energy resources in the annual procurement plans" and "shall instead develop a long-term renewable resources procurement plan."
-10 Thus, the procurement of Renewable Energy Resources was included in the IPA's Long-Term Renewable Resources Procurement Plan rather than this Plan.
+Thus, the procurement of Renewable Energy Resources was included in the IPA's Long-Term Renewable Resources Procurement Plan rather than this Plan.
 The IPA's Initial Plan was approved by the Commission in April of 2018, and its First Revised Plan was approved in February of 2020.
-Concurrent with the release of this draft 2022 Electricity Procurement Plan, the Agency has also released a draft of the Second Revised Long-Term Plan for public comment.
+Concurrent with the release of the draft 2022 Electricity Procurement Plan, the Agency also published a draft of its Second Revised Long-Term Plan for public comment.
+Subsequent to that publication, the enactment of Public Act 102-0662 required the IPA to withdraw "any long-term renewable resources procurement plan update published by the Agency but not yet approved by the Illinois Commerce Commission[.]"
+The Agency will release for public comment a revision to the Long-Term Plan updating elements of the most recently approved plan as needed to comply with the provisions of Public Act 102-0662 no later than January 13, 2022, in accordance with Section 1-75(c)(1)(A) of the IPA Act.

-8 Table 1-2 shows the cumulative up-to percentage of capacity targeted to be procured by the conclusion of the indicated procurement event.
+&lt;sup>9 Table 1-2 shows the cumulative up-to percentage of capacity targeted to be procured by the conclusion of the indicated procurement event.

-9 Procurement percentage targets for the 2022-2023, and 2023-2024 Delivery Years conducted in 2021 were approved under the 2021 Procurement Plan.
+&lt;sup>10 Procurement percentage targets for the 2022-2023, and 2023-2024 Delivery Years conducted in 2021 were approved under the 2021 Procurement Plan.
 Actual procurement volumes may not match percentage targets.

-^{10 20} ILCS 3855/1-75(a).
+&lt;sup>11 20 ILCS 3855/1-75(a).